Tsunami014/MoriNoKomichi/README.md

 ## Some language used (mainly for developers)
 If it's too complex (which it probably won't be, but you never know) here are some important words:
-- `section`: one of the 4 sections tasks are placed in
+- `section`: one of the 4 sections tasks are placed in (coloured for your convenience, but for developer reference here are the numbers:)
 ```
 Section numbers:
 0 | 1